carlosperez1997/Personal-Projects/README.md

-# Personal-Projects
+# *Projects*
 Hello,
+My name is Carlos Pérez and I am an aerospace engineer at Universitat Politècnica de Catalunya and also a budding Data Scientist enthusiast about Data Science, Machine Learning and Artificial Intelligence and the power they provide.

-In this repository I wanted to share some personal projects I have developed to enhance my knowledge and Data Science skills with different projects.
+In this repository I wanted to share some personal projects I have developed to enhance my knowledge and DS, ML and AI skills with different projects.

 # *Netflix Viewing History EDA*